DrNeonsy/DrNeonsy/README.md

 # About Me

-### I'm Learning How To Code My Projects Are A Minimum Collection Of What I've Learned So Far
+### I'm Learning How To Code And My Projects Are A Minimum Collection Of What I've Learned So Far

-## My Focus
+## My Current Focus

 ![Programming Lang](https://img.shields.io/badge/Language-C%23-brightgreen)
 ![Type](https://img.shields.io/badge/Type-Console-8d32a8)